Chart Color Schemes

 Glen Innes is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Glen Innes, as evaluated at the 2016 Census, comprised 90.4% houses and 9.6% other dwellings.
-In comparison, Non-Metro NSW had 93.0% houses and 6.9% other dwellings.
-Home ownership in Glen Innes was 44.3%, with the remainder of dwellings either mortgaged (25.0%) or rented (30.7%).
-The median monthly mortgage repayment was $1,068, below Non-Metro NSW's average of $1,100.
-Median weekly rent in Glen Innes was $230, compared to Non-Metro NSW's $240.
-Nationally, Glen Innes's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Glen Innes, as per the latest Census data, 90.4% of dwellings were houses, with the remaining 9.6% being semi-detached homes, apartments, or other types.
+This is compared to Non-Metro NSW's figures of 93.0% houses and 6.9% other dwellings.
+Home ownership in Glen Innes stood at 44.3%, with mortgaged properties at 25.0% and rented dwellings at 30.7%.
+The median monthly mortgage repayment was $1,068, lower than Non-Metro NSW's average of $1,100.
+Weekly rent in Glen Innes was recorded at $230, compared to Non-Metro NSW's $240.
+Nationally, Glen Innes's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing